vbotka/ansible-freebsd-bash/README.md

 Requirements
 ------------

-Before applying this role it's necessary to change the login shell to /bin/sh for ansible_user (see Edit inventory below).
+It is necessary to change the login shell to /bin/sh for ansible_user (see Edit inventory below) before applying this role .

 ```
 ansible do-bsd-test -e 'ansible_shell_type=csh ansible_shell_executable=/bin/csh' -a 'sudo pw usermod freebsd -s /bin/sh'